asyks/contact-api/README.md

 As I was working on the project I wrote a test script `test.sh` for curl-ing the endpoints with different data/headers/methods.
 I tried to add curls for all the required functionality, as well as several error responses.

+## Basic Auth

+To change the creds for the basic auth implementation set the env vars:
+USERNAME and PASSWORD.
+The default creds are stored in `vars.env`.